xd2287/transformers/docs/source/en/model_doc/gptj.md

   size, the tokenizer for [GPT-J](https://huggingface.co/EleutherAI/gpt-j-6B) contains 143 extra tokens `<|extratoken_1|>... <|extratoken_143|>`, so the `vocab_size` of tokenizer also becomes 50400.

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [gptj](https://huggingface.co/models?other=gptj)

 ### Generation

 The [`~generation.GenerationMixin.generate`] method can be used to generate text using GPT-J